 WHMCS has released new updates for all supported versions of WHMCS.
 These updates include changes that address security concerns within the WHMCS product.

-WHMCS has rated these updates as having a moderate to trivial security impact.
+WHMCS has rated these updates as having a moderate to important security impact.
 Information on security ratings can be found at http://docs.whmcs.com/Security_Levels

-Please update your installation to one of the following versions:
+Please update your installation to the latest version 5.3.9.

 Patches - What is a Patch?

 Incremental patches can be downloaded by following the links below.